paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 ###4.
 Rule-based metaphor detection?

-Although I understand the purpose of this step, I'm unsure of how necessary it is.
-How much extra time would it add to my research (and how much would I gain from this step)?
+Although I understand the purpose of this step, the implementation of it relies on my time management, and whether I am able to complete the previous steps quickly.

 ###5.
 Use a pre-trained statistical-based machine learning model and cosine similarity to further detect metaphor in the selected sentences